Law of Guernsey: Legal aid

+Legal profession

 Advocates have rights of audience to represent clients in all courts.

 The qualification route is commonly achieved through obtaining a Bachelor of Laws degree in England or Wales (or other commonwealth jurisdiction), then a qualification as a solicitor or barrister in England and Wales (or Scotland/ Northern Ireland), followed by vocational training, passing Guernsey Bar exams and then obtaining a Certificat d’Etudes Juridiques Françaises et Normandes from Caen University.

 Solicitors and notaries have no rights of audience.

-Laws
+Statutes

 Guernsey normally passes between 30 and 50 new laws, or amendments to, or repeals of, laws each year.